What Is the Nucleotide

 Adenosine Triphosphate (ATP)?

-Adenosine triphosphate (ATP) is the universal unit of energy used in all living cells.
+Adenosine triphosphate (ATP) is the universal unit of energy used in all biological cells.
 This molecule is produced, and broken down, in metabolic processes in all living systems.

 Article Summary: Adenosine triphosphate is a power-packed nucleotide that the body's cells just can't live without.
 Here's a summary of what ATP is and how it works.